 Korean Kimchi (Napa Cabbage) Recipe

 Hello All!
 Today, another pretty cold day, I feel like I need some spicy, warming and health boosting food.
 It is not – again – polish at all, but somehow similar to polish pickled foods (fermented like cucumbers in brine or sauerkraut).
-However it is way more spicy than any traditional polish meals.
+However it is way more spicy than any traditional polish meal.

-Well, let me introduce you to Kimchi – traditional Korean food – that goes basically with everything (rice, noddles, bbq food and anything you can think of) as well as eaten alone as snack or appetizer.
+Well, let me introduce you to Kimchi – traditional Korean food – that goes basically with everything (rice, noodles, bbq food and anything you can think of) as well as eaten alone as snack or appetizer.
 In addition to its original taste, Kimchi is extremely healthy – made from lacto-fermantation – full in probiotics, a good source of useful lactic acid bacteria, has excellent anti-oxidation and anti-cancer effects, and helps prevent aging.

 The traditional recipe for Kimchi is based on Napa cabbage, but there are varieties of vegetables that can be used.